The bench press is one of the best strengthening exercises you can do.

 5 Reasons You Get Wrist Pain Bench Pressing

-1. Resting the bar at your fingers instead of lower down on the palm
+1. Resting the bar at the base of your fingers instead of lower down on the palm.

 Placeing the bar too high on the hand can cause wrist pain while bench pressing

-Your hand should be a platform for the bar as you lower it down to your chest and then back up.
+Your hand should serve as a platform for the bar as you lower it down to your chest and then back up.

-In order for you to use your hand as a platform, you can’t grasp it from the top of your hand since this back you cock back your wrist (extend it), thereby not allowing it to be in a neutral position that is aligned with your forearms.
+You can’t grasp it from the top of your hand, otherwise, it won’t be in a neutral position aligned with your forearms.

-As a result, the force from the bar is not completely transferred to the chest (what you’re actually working out in a bench press), as some of the force is going into your wrists – this is what causes pain.
+As a result, the force from the bar is not completely transferred to the chest (which is what you’re actually working out in a bench press).
+Some of the force goes into your wrists, which causes pain.

-In the starting position, you should be wrapping all your fingers around the bar after you have set it correctly on the heels of your hands.
+In the starting position, wrap all your fingers around the bar after you have set it correctly on the heels of your hands.

 Except for the squat, there is no thumbless grip in strength training when using free weights.
 The grip is thumbless in the squat because you are the one moving (not the bar).

-During a bench press, the whole hand (including the thumb) helps to secure the bar, not only for safety, so the bar doesn’t fall on your chin/neck, but for lifting efficiency as well.
+During a bench press, the whole hand (including the thumb) helps secure the bar so it doesn’t fall on your chin or neck.
+It also aids with lifting efficiency.

-By not grasping the bar with your whole hand, you can’t lock your wrist completely, which doesn’t allow you to transmit your lifting force to your chest (the whole reason you’re doing a bench press) and upper extremities (which help you move efficiently).
+By not grasping the bar with your whole hand, you can’t lock your wrist completely, which prevents you from transmitting your lifting force to your chest (the whole reason you’re doing a bench press) and upper extremities (which help you move efficiently).

-Grip width, to a certain extent, is a matter of individual preference, however, the best range of motion is achieved when your forearms are in a vertical position (shoulder width or slightly wider than shoulder-width apart) when the bar is on the chest.
+Grip width is a matter of individual preference, to an extent.
+However, you achieve the best range of motion when your forearms are in a vertical position (shoulder width or slightly wider than shoulder-width apart) when the bar is on the chest.

 With a wider grip, the bar doesn’t move as far and locks out before the triceps have done much work, so the pecs (chest muscles) and deltoids (muscle on the top of your shoulder) end up doing most of the work.